Wake up, pee, roll down to the kitchen and make my pre-workout shake of Glutamine, 1/2 scoop protein powder and a pinch of pre-workout, plus water.

 Dr. Axe has created a great little graphic which breaks down the benefits.
 It goes without saying that our goal should always be to focus on whole healthy foods as much as possible.
 But for athletes it’s often difficult to get in enough nutrients without the help of a quality supplement.

 I simply can’t process larges amounts of protein either animal or plant based, so a powder has been hugely beneficial to my routine as I was often hitting less than 40 grams a day…a great way to be skinny fat.
+That being said, you’ll notice I usually only go for a 1/2 scoop at a time because I’m trying to force myself to work on those protein whole food sources!

 But if you’re doing a protein shake followed immediately by a steak and potato, it’s overkill!